 Liz has been a professional in the field of outdoor education for more than eight years, the last three of which were spent as Director of the Gap Year program on Cape Eleuthera.
 Liz received her BSc in Physical Geography in The UK.
 With her degree in hand, Liz combined her passion for the ocean and her passion for education by teaching in the Florida Keys at an experiential education facility, The Newfound Harbor Marine Institute.
 In 2012, Liz fulfilled a childhood dream to live and work in the ‘land-down-unda’ – taking outdoor education to a new level in the Australian bush by teaching lessons in ocean conservation and sustainability in the landlocked wilderness.
 After careful consideration, Liz transitioned to The Cape Eleuthera Island School in April 2013 to become director of the Gap Year Program, and is now head of The Island School Summer Term and the Dean of Students for The Island School semester program.

-Rikka grew up on the Maine coast, and graduated cum laude from Carleton College in 2009 with a degree in Religion.
+Rikka grew up on the Maine coast, and graduated from Carleton College with a degree in Religion.
 She then spent four years working in both publishing and the nonprofit sector before returning to graduate school.
 In 2015 she earned a Master's of Fine Arts in Creative Nonfiction Writing at the University of Montana in Missoula, where she taught undergraduate composition and creative writing and was named the Tim O'Leary and Michelle Cardinal Prose Scholar.
 Rikka spent the following fall in Zermatt, Switzerland, teaching English literature at Swiss Semester.
 She joins us from Big Sky, Montana, where she enjoys hiking, skiing, and the mountain life.

 Kate graduated from Bangor University, UK with a degree in Zoology and Marine Zoology in 2004.
 Following this, Kate spent a year traveling the world before returning to study a Masters in Marine Conservation.
 Kate worked for a UK non-profit organization on Andros, The Bahamas for 3 years teaching marine conservation.
 It was here she met her husband, fellow Island School teacher Jason Kincaid.
 Kate and Jason then travelled the world working on sailing yachts.
 Kate is currently finishing her PhD thesis in fisheries and marine conservation from Memorial University, Canada.
 Kate has been part of the IS community since 2012 and has worked as a research advisor in past semesters before taking on her current role.
 Kate is mummy to Rose (2 years) who has grown up on Eleuthera.
 Outside of work, Kate enjoys family time, sailing, swimming, traveling and exploring the world through the eyes of a toddler.